maiya-22/pokemon-game/readme.md

     - DOM manipulation with setTimeout and vanilla JS, to render animations.
     - CSS Animations combine our @keyframes CSS animations with the animate.css library.
     - Express server with EJS view engine.
-    - Game rendering via client-side JS file: https://github.com/maiya-22/pokemon-game/blob/refactor-js/public/javascripts/main.js
+    - Game rendering via client-side JS file.

 #### Project Status:

 - Re-initializing repository, in order to refactor from serverless html to express server.